Differences between cosmetic and conventional tattoo

 If you want to practice this technique, we encourage you to do your research, while keeping in mind that it’s unlike classic tattooing.

 Aspects like the machine used, the practice itself or the inks needed are entirely different.
-So, be well-informed, reach to an aesthetic centre who knows all about it and get practising.
+So, be well-informed, reach to an aesthetic center who knows all about it and get practicing.